Speakers

 Do we all have to become vegetarians?

-Target group: students from 11th grade - duration: 60-90 min
+Target group: Students from 11th grade - Duration: 60-90 min

 Why is UNESCO interested in engineers?

-Target group: students from 11th grade - duration: 60-90 min
+Target group: Students from 11th grade - Duration: 60-90 min

-From false nuts and secret berries
+Of false nuts and secret berries

-About the jokes that nature makes with us!
+About the tricks nature plays on us!

-Note: For this event you have to plan around 25-30 ? for the purchase of plant-based foods.
-In order to achieve a broad impact, it is advisable to conduct a further training course for teachers - because the effort as a guest speaker is quite high and multiple "hires" for a school are only possible to a limited extent.
+Note: For this event, you should budget around €25-30 for the purchase of plant-based foods.
+In order to achieve a broad impact, it is recommended to hold a training course for teachers - because the effort required to be a guest speaker is quite high and there is only limited time to "hire" multiple times for a school.

 From lunch to global thinking